usalu/metabolism/README.md

 ### 💻 Integrations

-Looking closely at the `types`, you see that `representation` are not (only) linking to files but instead they link `urls`.
+Looking closely at the `types`, you see that `model` are not (only) linking to files but instead they link `urls`.
 This enables you to use any storage, collaboration and version environment you like (Speckle, Dropbox, OneDrive, GitHub, Nextcloud, Spline, ...) or all of them together 🕸️

 [Here](https://app.speckle.systems/projects/e7de1a2f8f) you can view the models even on your phone 📱